Billing & Payment of Fees

 Visiting and certificate students will be charged the Student Services Fee each semester they are enrolled in courses.

 Charter Oak offers a semester based payment plan.
-The plan requires a minimum account balance of $400.
 The number of payments available under the plan decreases each month during the semester.
-There is a plan set-up fee of $45.00, and the first payment plus the set-up fee is due on enrollment in the plan.
+There is a plan set-up fee and the first payment plus the set-up fee is due on enrollment in the plan.
 Plan payments can be made online in the ACORN portal.
 Changes to student account balances during the semester will automatically update the remaining payments.

 Company Bill / Third Party Letter of Credit